typeable/compaREST/test/golden/common/property-removed-additional/report.md

 #### Object

-Property `property2` may not be present.
+1. Property `property2` may not be present.

+2. Property `property2` was handled by a specific "properties" clause.

 # <span id="non-breaking-changes"></span>🙆 Non-breaking changes